duttm/PACE2/examples/lipid_example/README.md

 # Lipid Example

 This example uses PACE<sup>2</sup> to generate lipid-based vesicles.

+This example uses the GROMACS MD software.
+Please visit https://www.gromacs.org/ for details on obtaining and using GROMACS.

 ## Workflow